Emergency Batch Chocolate Chip Cookies

 This is a chocolate chip cookie emergency.
 And it’s serious.
 Very serious.

-So you decide that you will satisfy your cravings and make a batch of cookies and for days and days after, you are stuck with more cookies.
+So you decide that you will satisfy your cravings and make a batch of cookies and then for days and days after, you are stuck with more cookies.
 And you just have to eat them because what kind of awful person would you be if you threw cookies away?
+You would be a terrible person.
+Throwing away delicious cookies is just wrong.

 This recipe is the cure to this problem.
-It makes about 5 soft and chewy cookies which is just perfect for two people.
-Two each and then we can fight over the last one.
+It makes about 5 soft and chewy cookies which is just perfect for two people and for just one night.
+Two each and then you can fight over the last one.

 - 2 1/2 tbs. unsalted butter, softened